Louisiana Citizens wants 63% rate increase for homeowners' policies amid failures - NewsBreak

 Deadlines Louisiana voters need to know ahead of Nov.
 8 election

 BATON ROUGE, La.
 (BRPROUD) — Secretary of State Kyle Ardoin shares Nov.
 8 election reminders with Louisianans.
 Here’s what he says voters need to know.
-Voter registration deadlines The deadline to register to vote in person or by mail is Tuesday, Oct.
+The deadline to register to vote in person or by mail is Tuesday, Oct.
 11 while the deadline to register online is Tuesday, Oct.
-18. Ardoin says […]
+18. Ardoin says these deadlines are for citizens who have never registered to vote as well as voters who would like to make changes to their registration.

 Top 10 Poorest Areas In Louisiana